cyberphone/CBOR.js/README.md

 having detailed knowledge of CBOR, the API provides a set of high level CBOR
 [Wrapper Objects](https://cyberphone.github.io/CBOR.js/doc/#main.wrappers)
-which serve as a "bridge" between CBOR and JavaScript.
+that serve as a "bridge" between CBOR and JavaScript.

 The wrapper objects are used for _encoding_ CBOR data items, as well as being the result of CBOR _decoding_.